ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 we implement global address operation in C++ function Cpu0TargetLowering::LowerOperation().
 LLVM will call this function only when llvm want to translate IR DAG of loading global variable into machine code.
-Since may have many Custom type of setOperationAction(ISD::XXX, MVT::XXX, Custom) in construction function Cpu0TargetLowering(), and each of them will trigger llvm calling Cpu0TargetLowering::LowerOperation() in stage "Legalized selection DAG" .
+Since there are many Custom type of setOperationAction(ISD::XXX, MVT::XXX, Custom) in construction function Cpu0TargetLowering(), and each of them will trigger llvm calling Cpu0TargetLowering::LowerOperation() in stage "Legalized selection DAG" .